nikoleche/flags-app/README.md

 ## Initial Setup

-Download the repository and start a local server using Live Server in Visual Studio Code.
+Download the repository and open the root folder using Visual Studio Code, then access index.html in the browser.

 A live demo is also available at: